 Importance of Having an LPA

 Having a Lasting Power of Attorney in place is vital for several reasons.
-Firstly, it ensures that your wishes are respected and carried out, even if you are unable to communicate them yourself.
-Secondly, it provides your loved ones with the legal authority to act on your behalf, reducing the stress and uncertainty they might otherwise face.
-Lastly, an LPA can help prevent potential legal challenges by providing clear guidance on your preferences.
+Firstly, it ensures that your wishes are respected and carried out by someone you trust — not a stranger appointed by the court.
+Secondly, it gives your loved ones the immediate legal authority to act on your behalf, eliminating the delays, stress, and expense of a Court of Protection application.
+Thirdly, it provides clear guidance on your preferences, helping to prevent family disputes about what you “would have wanted.”

 Legal Authority Without an LPA